vhorvath2010/esport_predictor/README.md

-# csgo_match_pred
+# esport_predictor
-A neural network to predict CSGO matches
+A neural network to predict the outcome of Esport (CSGO) matches